-The Alabama Private Investigators Association is an organization that promotes and encourages the highest standards of professionalism among licensed private investigators through legislative action, education, training, membership support and networking.
+The Alabama Private Investigators Association is a 501(c)(6) organization that promotes and encourages the highest standards of professionalism among licensed private investigators through legislative action, education, training, membership support and networking.

 The APIA is comprised of a very diverse group of professional investigators from “general practitioners” to specialized investigators.
 We seek to recruit investigators from every imaginable discipline.
 Among our members, you will find specialists in Fire, Insurance SIU, Surveillance, Service of Process, Domestic Relations, Cyber Forensics, and other disciplines represented.
 Our professional development program includes quarterly meetings and an annual conference that provides continuing education (CE Credits) across the spectrum of professional investigations.